Edwin Sandys (1561–1629): Role in the Virginia Company

 Sandys had been connected with the East India Company before 1614, and took an active part in its affairs until 1629.
 His most memorable services were, however, rendered to the Virginia Company of London, to which he became treasurer in 1619 (succeeding Thomas Smythe).
 He instituted a program designed to give investors and settlers incentive to emigrate to the New World.
-His program granted some of Virginia's land to the people who chose to live there, providing planters who had arrived before 1616 with one hundred acres each with settlers coming after 1616 getting fifty acres.
+His program granted some of Virginia's land to the people who chose to live there, providing "ancient planters" who had arrived before 1616 with one hundred acres each with settlers coming after 1616 getting fifty acres.
 He also sent several hundred tenant farmers to work land set aside for the company while urging the production of more than just tobacco for export.

 In order to increase labour in Virginia, his program also promoted indentured servitude for the poor of England who could try to make a better life for themselves in the colony.
 These policies created a boom period of growth for Virginia.
 The large amount of labour available and the condition by which they made the journey led to exploitation of servants and tenants while allowing large farmer owners to also exploit the Virginia Company.

 Sandys also strongly supported the headright system, for his goal was a permanent colony which would enlarge English territory, relieve the nation's overpopulation, and expand the market for English goods.
-Also accredited to Sandys is an increase in women sent to the colonies, for the purpose of encouraging men to marry and start families, which ostensibly would motivate them to work harder.
+Also accredited to Sandys is an increase in women sent to the colonies, for the purpose of encouraging men to marry "tobacco brides" and start families, which ostensibly would motivate them to work harder.

 Edwin Sandys was also one of the men instrumental in establishing the first representative assembly in the new world at Jamestown by issuing a new charter calling for its establishment.
 In addition, he assisted the Pilgrims in establishing their colony at Plymouth, Massachusetts by lending them 300 pounds without interest.
 This led to Sandys being accused in 1624 by Sir Nathaniel Rich of having republican sympathies and of trying to establish a 'Brownist Republic' in Virginia.
 This was an accusation not entirely without foundation, as the colonial project had from the outset quasi-republican overtones.

 Although Sandys never travelled to Virginia, he worked tirelessly in England to support the effort.
 He promoted and supported the policy which enabled the colony to survive the disasters of its early days, and, he continued to be a leading influence in the Company until it was dissolved in 1624.

 Although the Virginia Company ultimately failed financially by 1624, the colony eventually grew and prospered until achieving independence late in the 18th century following the American Revolutionary War.

-Sandys' brother Thomas Sands (Sandys) was one of the first colonist in Jamestown, he survived the "starving times" and later returned to England.
+Sandys' brother Thomas Sands (Sandys) was one of the first colonist in Jamestown, he survived the "Starving Times" and later returned to England.